Java version history: Java 10 updates

-Java SE 11
+Java SE 11 (LTS)

 JDK 11 was released on September 25, 2018 and the version is currently open for bug fixes.
 It offers LTS, or Long-Term Support.
 Among others, Java 11 includes a number of new features, such as:

 A number of features from previous releases were dropped; in particular, Java applets and Java Web Start are no longer available.
 JavaFX, Java EE and CORBA modules have been removed from JDK.

 Java 11 updates

 Java SE 12

 JDK 12 was released on March 19, 2019.
 Among others, Java 12 includes a number of new features, such as:

 The preview feature JEP 325 extends the switch statement so it can also be used as an expression, and adds a new form of case label where the right hand side is an expression.
 No break statement is needed.
 For complex expressions a yield statement can be used.
 This becomes standard in Java SE 14.